 - Availability-Approved users must have access to essential services and data without interruption.

-To ensure safe communications in both public and private networks, you must protect devices including routers, switches, servers, and hosts.
-A defense-in – depth approach to security is used by most organizations.
+To ensure safe communications in both public and private networks, you must protect devices, including routers, switches, servers, and hosts.
+A defense-in-depth approach to security is ed by most organizations.
 A combination of networking devices and facilities that work together is required.

 A Secure Office Network Setup

-The internet connection which comes from the local ISP (internet service provider) through a cable is connected to a router.
-The firewall filters the network traffic channeled through the cable.
+The internet connection, which comes from the local ISP (internet service provider) through a cable, is connected to a router.
+And the firewall filters the network traffic channeled through the cable.
 The cable is then connected to a switch which enables all the devices to connect to the internet.

 There is no single security system or piece of technology today that can satisfy all network security requirements.
-Since there are a range of security systems and tools that need to be incorporated, it is vital that they all work together.
+Since there is a range of security systems and tools that need to be incorporated, they all must work together.
 When they are part of a system, security appliances are the most effective.

-Security appliances are often stand-alone devices, sort of a router or firewall, a card which will be installed into a network device, or a module with its own processor and cached memory.
+Security appliances are often stand-alone devices, a sort of router or firewall, a card that will be installed into a network device, or a module with its processor and cached memory.
 Security appliances also can be software tools that are run on a network device.